 Sec.
 1. The legislative intent for this chapter is to provide an efficient and speedy means of insuring that students receive a proper education whenever it is reasonably possible.
-As added by P.L.1-2005, SEC.17.

 Application

 Sec.
 3. This chapter applies to each situation that involves any of the following: